George Smith (footballer, born 1996): Gateshead

 On 29 June 2016, Smith signed for Gateshead on a one-year deal ahead of the 2016–17 National League season.
 He made his league debut for the club on 6 August against Chester and scored his first senior goal in a 3–0 win over Southport on 4 February 2017.

 Northampton Town

 In May 2017, Smith signed a two-year contract with Northampton Town.
 He made his debut on 9 September against Doncaster Rovers, assisting Matt Crooks with the only goal of the match after 21 seconds, the quickest goal ever scored at Sixfields Stadium.

 Chesterfield

 Smith left Northampton on 31 January 2018 to sign an 18-month deal with League Two club Chesterfield; the fee was undisclosed.
-Following two loan spells during the 2018–19 season, at Dover Athletic, where he made his debut in a 2–1 loss against Barnet on 1 September 2018, and at Boston United, Smith was released by Chesterfield when his contract expired.
+Following two loan spells during the 2018–19 season, the first at Dover Athletic, where he made his debut in a 2–1 loss against Barnet on 1 September 2018, and the second at Boston United, Smith was released by Chesterfield when his contract expired.